adaltas/node-shell/doc/config/commands.md

 Usage of the "server" command is now:
 `myapp [options] server [server options]`.

-### Sub commands
+### Subcommands

-We now want to defined sub command to control our server such as "start" and "stop".
+We now want to defined subcommand to control our server such as "start" and "stop".
 The "start" command will require an option "port".
 Inside the object defining the "server" command, we add a new "commands" entry: